-The NJMEBF benefited by virtue of its membership in the Municipal Reinsurance Health Fund by receiving lower assessments for reinsurance, a modest dividend and receiving discounted pricing for contracts negotiated for health joint insurance funds throughout the State.
-In 2021, through the MRHIF, the Fund has contracted with an Express Scripts coalition which should provide the Fund competitive pricing and strong rebates.
+The NJMEBF benefited by virtue of its long standing membership in the Municipal Reinsurance Health Fund by receiving a modest dividend and receiving discounted pricing for contracts negotiated for health joint insurance funds throughout the State.

 In addition, the NJMEBF continued its on-going, cyclical process for issuing "requests for proposals" from NJMEBF vendors and service providers.